As I was weeding my flower bed one day, I noticed that one particular weed looked remarkably like a carrot top:

 But it surprised me to learn that these are actually immature Queen Anne’s Lace plants.
 First year growth doesn’t develop a flower head, and the whole plant is good to eat.
 Once they get their distinct umbrella shaped white flowers on top, the flavor becomes woody and is no longer desirable.

 We were always warned to stay far away from these blooms.
 But hey, if they’re edible I’ll take my chances!
 Besides, a little clear nail polish over the bites is all it takes to kill the burrowing insect.

-Queen Anne’s Lace Stem: Photo
+How to Use Queen Anne’s Lace

 So, once you’ve determined you do in fact have Queen Anne’s Lace, or “wild carrot”, how do you use it?